Andrew Vanden Heuvel

 Andrew Vanden Heuvel (born August 6, 1982) is an American astronomer and science educator.
-He is the co-discoverer of several celestial bodies including asteroids 128177 Griffioen and 210425 Imogene as well as extra-solar planet HD 102195b.
+He is the co-discoverer of several celestial bodies, including asteroids 128177 Griffioen and 210425 Imogene as well as the gaseous exoplanet HD 102195 b.

 In 2013, Vanden Heuvel was selected as one of the first Google Glass Explorers.
 He traveled to the Large Hadron Collider at CERN where he taught a live, first-person physics lesson from inside the particle accelerator.

 Background

 Andrew Vanden Heuvel holds a B.S. in Physics from Calvin College and an M.S. in Astronomy from the University of Florida.

 He is currently a professor at Calvin College, where he teaches physics and astronomy.
 Vanden Heuvel is known for his work with educational technology, particularly his use of Google Glass to teach science and his YouTube Channel STEMbite.